Easter Sunday is on April 12th in 2020 and a number of restaurants in Vancouver offer exceptional Easter brunch buffets featuring all kinds of treats.

 Brunch Buffets by Canada Place & Coal Harbour

-- Arc – Easter at the restaurant at the Fairmont Waterfront Hotel (which is across the street from Canada Place) involves a buffet with sittings at 10:00 am and 12:00 pm.
-The cost is $55 per person.
-In addition to a selection of traditional brunch items to choose from, the buffet also features live music by guitarist Des Larson.
+- Arc – Easter at the restaurant at the Fairmont Waterfront Hotel (which is across the street from Canada Place) involves a medium-sized buffet with sittings at 10:00 am and 12:00 pm.
+The cost in 2019 was $55 per person.
+In addition to a selection of traditional brunch items to choose from, the buffet also featured live music by guitarist Des Larson.

-- H2 Rotisserie – this buffet takes place from noon until 3:00 pm at the Westin Bayshore Hotel which is located at 1601 Bayshore Drive (so at the Coal Harbour waterfront, but a ways from Canada Place).
-The cost is $69 for adults and $35 for children ages 6 to 12.
-The buffet features a selection of hot and cold items including scrambled eggs, chilled seafood, ling cod, roast chicken, ham, prime rib and desserts.
-The event also features live music and an appearance by the Easter bunny.
+- H2 Rotisserie – this buffet takes place from about noon until 3:00 pm at the Westin Bayshore Hotel which is located at 1601 Bayshore Drive (so at the Coal Harbour waterfront, but a ways from Canada Place).
+The cost in 2019 was $69 for adults and $35 for children ages 6 to 12.
+It’s a larger buffet featuring a selection of hot and cold items including scrambled eggs, chilled seafood, ling cod, roast chicken, ham, prime rib and desserts.
+The event also features live music most years and an appearance by the Easter Bunny.

-- Oceans 999 – the restaurant at the Pan Pacific Hotel at 999 Canada Place serves its brunch buffet on April 21st in 2019 from 10:30 am until 2:30 pm.
-The cost is $89 for adults, $85 for seniors, $44.50 for children ages 6 to 12 and free for kids ages 5 and under.
-Taxes and an 18% gratuity are extra.
-Menu items include a wide variety of salads, cold cuts, fruit, cheeses, pastries, chilled seafood, sushi, Asian dumplings, omelettes, soup, roast NY striploin, lamb, salmon, duck, pork tenderloin, seafood paella and desserts.
-Juices are also included as are kids’ favourites like chicken fingers, beef sliders, macaroni and veggie sticks.
+- Oceans 999 – the restaurant at the Pan Pacific Hotel at 999 Canada Place served one of the region’s largest and fanciest brunch buffets on April 21st in 2019 from 10:30 am until 2:30 pm.
+The cost was $89 for adults, $85 for seniors, $44.50 for children ages 6 to 12 and free for kids ages 5 and under.
+Taxes and an 18% gratuity were extra.
+Menu items included a wide variety of salads, cold cuts, fruit, cheeses, pastries, chilled seafood, sushi, Asian dumplings, omelettes, soup, roast NY striploin, lamb, salmon, duck, pork tenderloin, seafood paella and desserts.
+Juices were also included as were kids’ favourites like chicken fingers, beef sliders, macaroni and veggie sticks.

 - P2B Bistro – this restaurant is located at the Pinnacle Hotel Waterfront at 1133 West Hastings Street (so close to Coal Harbour and the Vancouver Convention Centre).
-Their Easter Sunday brunch runs from 10:00 am until 2:00 pm.
+Their Easter Sunday brunch is a small to medium-sized one and typically runs from 10:00 am until 2:00 pm.
 It features pastries, salads, chilled prawns and smoked salmon.
 Breakfast-style items include pancakes, eggs benedict, fried potatoes and sausages.
 On the menu there is also roast ham, macaroni and cheese, fruit and a selection of desserts.
 Also included are juices, coffee and tea.
-The cost is $55 for adults and $26 for children ages 6 to 12.
+The cost in 2019 was $55 for adults and $26 for children ages 6 to 12.
 Kids under 6 are free, which is great!

 EASTER HOLIDAY HOTELS